sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

 - View Problems: examine issues and decide if anything needs addressing
 - Protein Reports:
 	- Ignore everything except Missing Atoms.
 Check for improper or missing side chains.
 If you used Prime, there should be no missing atoms.
- 	- If something in reports appears for every residue in the entire system, it's probably fine.
+ 	- If something in reports appears for every residue in the entire system, it`s probably fine.
 Steric clashes, improper torsions, and such are okay because the system will be minimized to an optimal arrangement later.
 - Ramachandran Plot: Examine any outliers.
 Glycine and methionine are common outliers.
 Nothing to worry about.
 - Review and Modify: Since we already removed the two ligands, nothing should appear here.
 If you forgot to delete a heteroatom, delete it now.
 - Save a pdb before optimization

 ## Check protonation states
-We want to examine the local environment of each of the protein's polar/charged residues.
+We want to examine the local environment of each of the protein`s polar/charged residues.

 From: https://computecanada.github.io/molmodsim-amber-md-lesson/11-Protonation_State/index.html
 "The protonation states of titratable amino acids (Arg, Lys, Tyr, Cys, His, Glu, Asp) depend on the local micro-environment and pH.
 A highly polar microenvironment will stabilize the charged form, while a less polar microenvironment will favor the neutral form."

 Some residues have charge states that will be influenced by whether they are in a particularly positively or negatively charged region of the protein.
 We cannot depend on the generic charge state of these residues, because their pKa value will be affected by the region they inhabit.
-If a residue's pKa shifts dramatically, it may need to occupy a different protonation state from what is expected.
+If a residue`s pKa shifts dramatically, it may need to occupy a different protonation state from what is expected.

 Example: aspartic acid (D) changing from pKa 3.71 to pKa 7.6.
 A lysine (K) and aspartic acid (D) near each other may favor a protonated lysine and deprotonated aspartic acid.